isc-projects/stork/doc/overview.rst

 centralized front end for interacting with these services.
 Only one ``Stork Server`` is deployed in a network.

+Stork uses the ``status-get`` command to communicate with Kea, and therefore will only work with a version of Kea that supports ``status'get``.
+The ``status-get`` command was introduced in Kea 1.7.3.
+At this time, Stork works with Kea version 1.7.3 and later versions only.

 .. figure:: static/arch.png
    :align: center